 - Add in the butter in slices and minced parsley and gently toss to evenly coat the potatoes.

-- While I also call these Parsley Potatoes, Buttered Potatoes, you can certainly make these dairy free if you need them to be!
+- Dairy-Free: While I also call these Parsley Potatoes, Buttered Potatoes, you can certainly make this dairy-free if you need them to be!
 Good quality olive oil will work as a substitute for butter.
 Your potatoes will not have the same nutty, buttery taste, but the olive oil is still a delicious option.
 Vegan butter works as well.

-- Leftover parsley potatoes will keep for 3-4 days in the fridge.
+- Storing: Leftover parsley potatoes will keep for 3-4 days in the fridge.

 Potato Side Dishes